 You’ll recall I made some lofty goals for preparing to go see Shooting Kabul.
 I pretty much failed.
 I did get as far as getting the book from the library and reading the first chapter out loud.
 This review will be without the benefit of having read the book, yet.
-I ended up purchasing the book at the autograph table, so I will read it — eventually.
-I’m looking forward to it, but I want to do it out loud with my daughter.
-So I’ll do it on our schedule.
+I ended up purchasing the book at the autograph table and am looking forward to it.

 You do not need to read the book to enjoy the play.
 So don’t let that stop you.
 But if you have the time, I believe from the post-performance discussion, that it will be worth the trouble.
 The following is my review of the SteppingStone Theatre production of Shooting Kabul.
 If you are interested in purchasing the book, you can get it through our Amazon affiliate link (above).
 FFTC receives a small commission on sales through our site.